sulaimanmugahed/MinimalApiTemplate/README.md

 The Clean Architecture pattern divides the codebase into the following layers:

 1. **Presentation Layer**: Handles HTTP requests and responses.
-2. **Application Layer**: Contains business logic and coordinates data flow.
+2. **Application Layer**: The application layer sits just outside the domain layer and acts as an intermediary between the domain layer and other layers.
+In other words, it contains the use cases of the application and we expose the core business rules of the domain layer through the application layer.
+This layer depends just on the domain layer.
-3. **Domain Layer**: Defines core business entities, rules, and behaviors.
+3. **Domain Layer**: The domain layer represents the application’s core business rules and entities.
+This is the innermost layer and should not have any external dependencies.
-4. **Infrastructure Layer**: Deals with external concerns (e.g., databases, file systems).
+4. **Persistence Layer**: We implement all the external services like databases, file storage, emails, etc. in the infrastructure layer.
+It contains the implementations of the interfaces defined in the domain layer.
+5. **Identity Layer**: this layer the same as Persistence but handle only the Identity of the application

 For a detailed explanation of Clean Architecture, refer to the "Architecture" section below.